gustavoalito/BeCode/5. Programming/01-scripting/01-Python/2.python_advanced/12.Flask/SSTI Group Presentation.md

 ```sh
 {{config.__class__.__init__.__globals__['os'].popen('ls').read()}}
 ```
-will run `ls` on the servers filesystem.
+it will run `ls` on the servers filesystem.

 To explain what's happening;